rcmp-grc/rcmp-grc.github.io/careers-carrieres-2/readiness-preparation-en.md

         "showing compassion toward people in crisis, including victims, offenders and vulnerable populations", "striving for excellence by accepting feedback, correction and high standards of conduct", ],
-      info: "The <abbr>RCMP</abbr> core values guide how officers treat the public, colleagues, partners and people in their care, especially in stressful or challenging situations.
+      info: "The RCMP core values guide how officers treat the public, colleagues, partners and people in their care, especially in stressful or challenging situations.
 At Depot, failure to demonstrate these values will result in termination from the Cadet Training Program.",
       link: "/careers-carrieres/police-officer",
     },
     {
       number: 2,
       title: "Operational driving",
       titleHTML: "Operational driving",
-      details: "<abbr>RCMP</abbr> officers are expected to handle driving in various scenarios with confidence.",
+      details: "RCMP officers are expected to handle driving in various scenarios with confidence.",
       bullets: [],
       question: "Would you be comfortable driving in these conditions?",
       questionBullets: [